Waldemar Skrzypczak

 Waldemar Skrzypczak (19 January 1956 – 21 July 2025) was a Polish general, who was the commander of the Polish Land Forces from 2006 to 2009.

 Military career

 Skrzypczak was the commander of the 4th rotation of Multinational Division Central-South in 2005.

 From 2006 to 2009, he was the commander of the Polish Land Forces.
 He resigned in August 2009 following a dispute with the Ministry of National Defence over a skirmish in the War in Afghanistan in which a Polish officer had been killed.

 From 8 September 2011, he was an adviser at the Polish Ministry of National Defence.

-On 25 June 2012, he became the deputy minister of defense, responsible for armament and modernization.
+He served the deputy minister of defense, responsible for armament and modernization, from 2012 until his resignation on November 28, 2013.
+This came after media reported in late September that prosecutors opened an investigation into possible corruption by Skrzypczak.

 Death

 Skrzypczak died on 21 July 2025, at the age of 69.

 In media

 Skrzypczak appeared in the music video for Sabaton's song "Uprising" (about the 1944 Warsaw Uprising) as an unnamed leader of the Polish resistance.